Beginning with the 2020-21 cycle, the Admissions Office is using a new application

 your AMCAS application, please login to your AMCAS application and add your new MCAT

 testing date.
-We will then receive your new score automatically from MCAT, once scores
+We will receive your new score automatically from MCAT, once scores

 are released.
 If you add a new MCAT exam date, the Admissions Committee will not make